Financial-Times/origami-website/_tutorials/build-service.md

 There is one more step, before our page is entirely functional.
 Not all Origami components use JavaScript.
 In fact, of the ones we've used in this example, only `o-table` does.

 So our final step involves providing our table with the ability to sort its content.
-Much like the `link` tag for the CSS, we fetch JavaScript bundles from a Build Service endpoint, through a `script` tag.
+Much like the `link` tag for the <abbr title="Cascading Style Sheets">CSS</abbr>, we fetch JavaScript bundles from a Build Service endpoint, through a `script` tag.
 And, also like the url for the `link` tag, the `script src` expects a query parameter, which can also be more than one component.

 For now though, let's add the following to our `<head>`: